a-b-h-a-y-s-h-i-n-d-e/Hamiltonian_Neural_Network/README.md

-# Minimal Implementation of Hamilton Neural Network
+# Minimal Implementation of Hamiltonian Neural Network

 A lightweight and educational implementation of **Hamiltonian Neural Networks (HNNs)** — a physics-informed neural model that learns the underlying *Hamiltonian function* from data, ensuring **energy conservation** and **physically consistent dynamics**.